rjrivera/vetgamedev/01introduction/08arrays/README.md

 # Notes on previous lesson
 by now I hope that you have learned the difference between '=' and '=='.
-'=' is an assignment value and changes the value of the left-hand value.
+'=' is an assignment operator and changes the value of the left-hand variable.
-'==' is a boolean operator that yields true or false depending on the operators. checks for equivalancy.
+'==' is a boolean operator that yields true or false depending on the operatands.
+Used to check for equivalancy.

 # Arrays